eloquent/phony/transcripts/mocks-and-handles.md

 > (run in terminal)

 Okay, now we're actually seeing our first verification failure from Phony.
-The failure message is telling us "expected call on `LoggerInterface::debug()` with arguments like: "You're a phony!", but it was never called".
+The failure message is telling us "expected LoggerInterface debug call with
+arguments: "You're a phony!", but it was never called".

 So at this point, the only way to get the test working is to actually make our `write()` method call the logger in the right way: